100 free credits — no credit card required.Start building

 Four scrapers still work reliably on public data — Instaloader, Apify, Bright Data, and SocialCrawl — and every one of them hits Instagram's internal REST (i.instagram.com/api/v1/users/web_profile_info) or GraphQL endpoints rather than the official Graph API.
 The GraphQL path needs a doc_id that rotates every 2-4 weeks.
 Residential proxies plus TLS fingerprint spoofing via curl_cffi impersonating Chrome are mandatory for any self-hosted approach.

 Instaloader is the most maintained open-source Instagram scraper on GitHub: 12,100 stars, v4.15.1, last commit April 11, 2026.
 Fine for research, painful for production.
 Any Python Instagram scraper written from scratch should start from curl_cffi, never requests.
+The broader DIY-vs-API decision is covered in our Python social media crawling guide.

 Apify Instagram Scraper (apify/instagram-scraper) is the managed cloud option at ~$1.50 per 1,000 results.
 Dedicated actors cover apify/instagram-reel-scraper, apify/instagram-comment-scraper, and apify/instagram-hashtag-scraper.
 Catch: raw data, no computed fields, platform-specific shapes.